April 5, 2010

 On the subject of credit conditions, the Federal Reserve was forced last week to reveal the assets that it acquired during the Bear Stearns and AIG bailouts (the "Maiden Lane" portfolios - remember, the ones that Bernanke and Geithner assured Congress were made up of extremely high quality assets on which it would most likely turn a profit?)
 As Bloomberg reports, it turns out that the assets that can be valued are currently worth between 39-44 cents on the dollar.

 My concern is that this is something of a microcosm of the gap between reported and actual assets in the U.S. banking system as a whole.
-Clearly, investors have been willing to close their ears and hum as long as the reported numbers are encouraging, but bear in mind that all of these assets are still allowed to be valued with "substantial discretion."
+Clearly, investors have been willing to close their ears and hum as long as the reported numbers are encouraging, but bear in mind that all of these assets are still allowed to be valued with "significant judgment."
 In terms of overall dollars, the amount of "discretion" being exercised here could end up making Bernie Madoff look like a petty thief.

 Asset values have been written up over the past year, but the underlying cash flows clearly continue to deteriorate.
 Delinquency rates remain at record highs, while foreclosure rates have lagged, creating a massive shadow inventory of bad but unforeclosed mortgages in the U.S. financial system.
 This may eventually get interesting, but again, even if we have somehow cured the underlying credit problems of the economy through Maiden Lane and other examples of Your Bureaucracy At Work, we would be defensive on the basis of other market-centric evidence.